Aromatic and clumped multi-indices: algebraic structure and Hopf embeddings

 \section{Abstract}

 Butcher forests extend naturally into aromatic and clumped forests and play a fundamental role in the numerical analysis of volume-preserving methods.
-The description of numerical volume-preservation is filled with open problems and recent attempts showed progress on specific dynamics and in low-dimension.
-Following this trend, we introduce aromatic and clumped multi-indices, that are simpler algebraic objects that better describe the Taylor expansions in low dimension.
-We provide their algebraic structure of pre-Lie-Rinehart algebra, Hopf algebroid, and Hopf algebra, and we generalise in the aromatic context the Hopf embedding from multi-indices to the BCK Hopf algebra.
+The design of general volume-preserving methods is a challenging open problem, and recent attempts showed progress on specific dynamics.
+We introduce aromatic and clumped multi-indices, that are algebraic objects that simplify the study of volume-preservation to the one-dimensional setting, while retaining much of the structure (in stark opposition to standard multi-indices).
+We provide their algebraic structure of pre-Lie-Rinehart algebra, Hopf algebroid, and Hopf algebra, apply them in numerical analysis, and generalise to the aromatic context the Hopf embedding from multi-indices to the BCK Hopf algebra.

 {\it Keywords:\,} multi-indices, aromatic trees, Novikov algebra, pre-Lie-Rinehart algebra, Hopf algebroid, Hopf algebra, geometric numerical integration, Butcher series.

 {\it AMS subject classification (2020):\,} 16T05, 37M15, 05C05, 16T30, 17A30.